terbium-lang/terbium/README.md

     func area(self) -> int;
 }

-// A `extend` block extends a type's functionality with a trait.
+// A `extend` block can extend a type's functionality with a trait.
 // The type must implement all functions defined in the trait. extend Shape for Rectangle {
     /// Calculate the area of the rectangle.